 Peggy Noonan provides unique and thoughtful analysis of our nation and its leaders.
 Her speeches are filled with humorous anecdotes and political insight, making them as entertaining as they are thought-provoking.

-Tarana Burke has dedicated her life to social justice work and giving strength to those who experienced sexual trauma or harassment.
-Honored as one of The Silence Breakers named TIME's 2017 Person of the Year, and named to TIME's "100 Most Influential People of 2018" Burke spearheaded the Me Too movement years before it became a viral hashtag as the founder of Just Be Inc., a non-profit that helps victims.
+Tarana Burke is best known for founding the 'me too' Movement and has dedicated her life to social justice work and giving strength to those who experienced sexual trauma or harassment.
+Honored as one of The Silence Breakers named TIME's 2017 Person of the Year, and named to TIME's "100 Most Influential People of 2018" Years before 'me too' became a viral hashtag, Burke founded Just Be Inc., a non-profit that helps victims.